 While this may sound simple, probate is a fairly complex system of required and optional tasks by the personal representative, the attorney and sometimes a tax consultant (often a CPA).
 Of course, the simpler the assets and the deceased’s plan of distribution, the simpler the Florida probate will be.

 A single house and bank account left to a single beneficiary will no doubt be easier to administer than houses in four states split among 13 beneficiaries, some of whom are minors.

 The state also provides a “short form” of probate for certain smaller or older estates, which is quicker and cheaper than the “formal administration” used for most Florida probate administrations.

 Summary probate administration is available for estates with “non-exempt” property of less than $75,000.
 The value of “homestead” real property is not counted in totaling the value of the estate.
 Summary administration can also be used in any size estate if the deceased has been dead more than two years.
 Summary administration does not work in certain cases, such as those with minor or missing heirs, or where the assets or debts of the deceased are unknown.

 Get a Free Consultation From Our Florida Probate Administration Lawyers

 Whether you are dealing with formal probate administration or summary probate administration in Florida, Statewide Probate can help.
 For a free probate consultation, contact the Florida estate and probate attorneys at Statewide Probate®, a division of the law firm McDonald Fleming and DeMaria, de Kozan & White, Attorneys At Law.
-We serve clients from Pensacola, Miami, Fort Lauderdale, Orlando, Sarasota, Fort Myers, West Palm Beach, and throughout the state.
+We serve clients from Pensacola, Miami, Fort Lauderdale, Orlando, Sarasota, West Palm Beach, and throughout the state.